CodeYourFuture/GitHomeworkFixErrors/.github/pull_request_template.md

 # Your Details

-- Your Name:
+- Your Name: Musa Yuksel
-- Your City:
+- Your City: Liverpool
-- Your Slack Name:
+- Your Slack Name: Musa

 # Homework Details

-- Module:
+- Module: Git/GitHub
-- Week:
+- Week: #1